docling-project/docling-langchain/README.md

 ### Development setup

-To develop for Docling LangChain, you need Python >=3.10 <=3.13 and uv.
-You can then install from your local clone's root dir:
+To develop for Docling LangChain, you need Python 3.10 through 3.14 and uv.
+You can then install from your local clone's root directory:
 ```bash
 uv sync
 ```